 Texans for Accountable Government (TAG) is a trans-partisan Political Action Committee headquartered in Central Texas.
 TAG was formed with the ambition of reigning in the intrusive and expanding reach of government, which threatens to invade every facet of our lives.
 Our ambition is to put the reins of government back into the hands of individual American citizens; allowing us to once again run our own lives.

-Texas NORML, the Austin Chapter of the National Organization for the Reform of Marijuana Laws, is a trans-partisan, educational 501c4 nonprofit that focuses on cannabis law reform.
+Texas NORML, the Austin Chapter of the National Organization for the Reform of Marijuana Laws, is a trans-partisan, educational nonprofit that focuses on cannabis law reform.
 Our mission is to move public opinion sufficiently to achieve the repeal of marijuana prohibition so that patients can safely access their medicine and so that the responsible use of cannabis by adults is no longer subject to penalty.
 (Full list of NORML chapters in Texas.)

 TSC is a bipartisan educational group focused on building safer communities by using costly law enforcement resources to prevent violent & property crime & through wider use of cite-&-release laws.